outragedpinkracoon/vim_notes/cheatsheet.md

 ## Tree view
 SPC f t - open tree view
 The tree view is clickable, and can be focused and unfocused using the window commands mentioned previously.
 It is traversed using hjkl or the arrow keys as normal.
 Hitting enter will expand a folder.

 Pressing | on an item in the tree view opens it up in a new vertical frame

-## Go to last change
-'. (looks weird right?)